Nonimmigrant Visas for E-1 / E-2 Treaty Traders and Treaty Investors

 - Even though there is no minimum investment requirement, a low-cost business will usually require a higher proportionality of investment to be deemed substantial.
 The general rule is that if the investment is $100,000 or less, the investor will have to invest 100% of the capital.

-- In the case of an established enterprise, the business needs to be a successful operation rather than a marginal one.
-It will need to have the future or present capacity to generate enough income to support the investor and their dependents or at least do so within five years of attaining the E-2 classification.
+- In the case of an established enterprise, the business needs to be a successful operation or an entrepreneurial undertaking rather than a marginal one.
+A marginal enterprise is one that doesn’t have a present or future capacity to make more than enough income.
+The business will need to have the future or present capacity to generate enough income to support the investor and their dependents or at least do so within five years of attaining the E-2 classification.

 If you are on the lookout for a naturalization & citizenship lawyer, you should contact the law offices of Michael G. Murray, P.A.
 We have skilled and experienced lawyers who understand the legal systems and visa processes, and we may just be able to help you.

-What You Need to Know About E-1 / E-2 Treaty Traders and Treaty Investors
+What You Need to Know About E-1 / E-2 Treaty Trader and Treaty Investor

 Over the years, the U.S. has signed treaties of navigation, commerce, and friendship with several countries worldwide.
 These are intended to encourage peace and good relations and promote investment and trade between the U.S. and its partner states.